-When you’re a PM, it’s easy to get sucked into the back hole of trying to do everything, trying to please everyone… only to realize that you’re not doing your job very well at.
-Being an effective product manager is no easy task and I’ve got three tips to help you get started.
+When you’re a PM, it’s easy to get sucked into the black hole of trying to do everything, trying to please everyone… only to realize that you’re not doing your job very well.
+Being an effective product manager is no easy task, and I’ve got three tips to help you get started.
 But first…

 Why is time management such a struggle for product managers?

 - We have limited time